 2013 Rio de Janeiro - Marcha do Sindicato dos Professores

-2003 London - Stop the War Coalition The protest in London is estimated to have been the largest political demonstration in the city's history.
-Police estimated attendance as well in excess of 750,000 people and the BBC estimated that around a million attended.
+2003 London - Stop the War Coalition Stop Stop the War on Iraq Coalition protest in London is estimated to have been the largest political demonstration in the city's history.
+Police estimated attendance of more than 750,000 people.
+The BBC estimated that around a million attended.